 Famagusta is spectacular.
 This walled city is as much a sightseeing haven as a residential district (rentals easier to find than purchases), with a lively nightlife as well as lots to keep you busy with during the day.
 This was my personal favorite of all the cities I got to see on this first exploratory trip.
 It reminded me of Valletta’s old town in Malta, but was much more of a “real city.”
 Valletta’s walled city doesn’t have a whole lot going on once business hours have passed, but Famagusta is a walled city that is as contemporary as it is ancient.

-Again, the U.K. tourist traffic to this ancient island has been constant, and when you factor in neighboring Turkey and Israel’s tourists, the Russians, for whom this is the closest Mediterranean destination, and the more recent African contingent, the demand on this island is about as high as it can get—and the industry caters to all these nationalities equally.
+Again, the U.K. tourist traffic to this ancient island has been constant, and when you factor in neighboring Turkey and Israel’s tourists, and the more recent African contingent, the demand on this island is about higher than it’s ever been—and the industry caters to all these nationalities equally.
 Casinos, spas, and water parks abound, particularly in the north.
-In the south, there’s only one licensed casino brand, so gambling isn’t as big a draw (but this means big things for investors in the developers who work with this casino brand… more on this later).
+In the south, there’s only one licensed casino brand, so gambling isn’t as big a draw… but this means big potential for investors in the developers who work with this casino brand.

-This all adds up to a remarkably robust investor’s market for short-term lets in the form of condos and villas, plus apart-hotels and student housing.
+It all adds up to a remarkably robust investor’s market for short-term lets in the form of condos and villas, plus apart-hotels and student housing.
 And that’s the real reason for my visit—to scout out opportunities for investment here.
 My husband and I have never owned property before, and we’ve pinpointed Cyprus as our entry point based on the affordability and the hefty tourism market.
+My time on the ground has convinced us that’s the right choice.

 Editor, In Focus: Europe